About the Resistance

 Megan is systems and process: the spreadsheets, the plans, the “okay, but how do we actually make 50 stickers by Friday” energy.
 Together, we share the belief that creativity is not just a hobby; it’s a coping skill and sometimes a megaphone.

 Glue Gun Resistance was sparked by the current administration’s behavior and the grief and outrage we felt after Renee Nicole Good was killed in Minneapolis during heightened ICE activity, and the community response that followed.
 We didn’t know what to do with the rage, so we did what we know how to do: we made things.
-Miniatures, collage, photography, prints, stickers, shirts, signs, jewelry.
+Miniatures, collage, photography, prints, stickers, shirts, signs, and jewelry.